tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 ### Aborting a multipart upload

 #### API description

-This API is used to abort a multipart upload and delete the uploaded parts.
+This API (Abort Multipart Upload) is used to abort a multipart upload and delete the uploaded parts.

 #### Sample code
 **Objective-C**